John Feehan: Career

-Feehan is an environmental communicator whose work is driven by a deep commitment to the maintenance of rural biodiversity and cultural heritage, and the sustaining of rural community.
-He has written extensively on the natural and cultural heritage of the Irish landscape and on many broader aspects of environmental science.
+Feehan has written extensively on the natural and cultural heritage of the Irish landscape and on many broader aspects of environmental science.
 In 1986 and 1990 he wrote and presented the television series Exploring the Landscape and Tar Amach Faoin Aer / Exploring the Celtic Lands, produced by Éamon de Buitléar and directed by Paddy Breathnach, for which he received a Jacob's Television Award in 1988.
-He has been recognised by the Chartered Institute of Water and Environmental Management from whom he has received their Environmental Merit Award for involvement in environmental issues and his role in bringing to the attention of the public the importance of environmental heritage.
-He has also received a special award from Bord na Móna for his work in communicating environmental values.

 Feehan teaches on a range of summer schools, field courses and postgraduate programmes, including the Offaly Naturalists' Field Club and at An Taiseach, the Dominican Ecology Centre in Wicklow.

-Feehan actively engages with agriculture and industry to build appreciation and understanding of biodiversity, and to develop conservation and restoration strategies.
-He is a strong advocate for community supported agriculture and integrated mixed farming as a means of maximising natural capital of land and sustaining rural community.
-His major work on Irish agriculture, "Farming in Ireland: History, Heritage and Environment" takes stock of the impacts of agricultural intensification of the last 50 years, evaluates the principal challenges facing Irish farming today, and presents a vision for the future.
+His major work on Irish agriculture is "Farming in Ireland: History, Heritage and Environment".

 Between 1992 and 2008 he collaborated with Bord na Móna on Ireland's peatland heritage.
-He has developed principles for the restoration of the country's post-extraction peatlands, emphasising their potential for biodiversity and as a rich amenity resource for local communities.
+He has developed principles for the restoration of the country's post-extraction peatlands.

-Building on his work on restoration and management of peatland landscapes, Feehan has worked with mining and quarrying interests.
-His contribution has helped the extractive industries to comply with European best environmental practice.

 He is also an Honorary Life Member of the Cork Geological Association and the County Kildare Archaeological Society.